cramja/cramja.github.io/about.md

 ---
 Hello!

-My name is Marc Spehlmann.
+My name is Marc.
 I use this site to write about whatever I want.
 It's a blog.

 Here's a couple of links.